jcaddel/graph-maven-plugin/README.txt

 This plugin creates customizable dependency graphs for Maven projects using Graphviz.

-The Graphviz "dot" executable needs to be installed and in your path for the plugin to produce graphs - http://www.graphviz.org/
+The Graphviz "dot" executable needs to be installed and in your path for the plugin to produce graphs

+There are mature, stable binaries for Linux, Mac, Solaris, and Windows available at http://www.graphviz.org/

 See http://site.kuali.org/maven/plugins/graph-maven-plugin/ for documentation on this plugin along with example graphs